 Business Communications Management produces book trailers for use by authors to promote their books on You Tube and by embedding the You Tube video on their own websites.

 Book trailers have emerged in recent years as an impressive way for writers to capture potential readers’ attention.
 The best way of describing a book trailer is ‘a movie trailer for your novel or book’.
 The producers of movies or documentaries are just like you as an author – they have a story to tell and they use the traditional movie trailer to excite and entice viewers.
 You – the author – also have a story to tell so why shouldn’t you do the same to excite and entice readers?

-Our philosophy is reflected in the trailers we produce, especially our second and upper tier packages – they should be cinematic in style and capture the sweep and scope of your work.
+Our philosophy is reflected in the trailers we produce, especially in our ‘full’ package – they should be cinematic in style and capture the sweep and scope of your work.

 A book trailer is an especially useful promotional tool for self-published or independent authors who do not have the promotional backing of a major publishing company.
 Even authors with the major companies will find promotional budgets do not usually extend to trailers.